Trump cancels Florida press conference scheduled for Jan. 6

 Trump had been expected to use the press conference to rail against the congressional committee investigating the events of Jan.
 6, when a mob of his supporters violently stormed the Capitol in an effort to halt the peaceful transfer of power, and to repeat his lies about the 2020 election.

-Trump continues to insist the election was “stolen” and the “real” insurrection was on Nov.
+Trump continues to falsely insist that the election was “stolen” and that the “real” insurrection was on Nov.
 3, 2020, the day Democrat Joe Biden won a 306-232 Electoral College victory.
-Federal and state election officials and Trump’s own attorney general have said repeatedly the election was fair.
+Federal and state election officials, Trump’s own attorney general and numerous judges — including some he appointed — have all said repeatedly that the election was fair and that there is no credible evidence of serious fraud.

+“In light of the total bias and dishonesty of the January 6th Unselect Committee of Democrats, two failed Republicans, and the Fake News Media, I am canceling the January 6th Press Conference at Mar-a-Lago on Thursday, and instead will discuss many of those important topics at my rally on Saturday, January 15th, in Arizona,” Trump wrote.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.